 Orange essential oil has a sweet, fruity smell that induces peace and freshness in the surroundings.
 It is mainly extracted from its peel but can also be extracted from the leaves and twigs (called neroli or orange blossom).
 Orange essential oil is useful for many organs in your body – including the skin, hair, brain, heart, and stomach.
 This oil has some unique uses that will surprise you.
 Want to know more?
 Read on!

 Table Of Contents

 - 6 Benefits And Uses of Sweet Orange Essential Oil

 - What Is The Phytochemical Composition Of Orange Essential Oil?

 - DIY: How To Make Orange Essential Oil At Home

 The oil extracted from the peel and wastes (sometimes leaves) of orange (Citrus sinensis) is known as orange essential oil (sweet orange essential oil, to be precise).

-Orange waste is a valuable source of limonene, flavonoids, carotenoids, dietary fibers, soluble sugars, cellulose, hemicellulose, pectin, polyphenols, and ascorbic acid.
-The oil extracted from this waste contains all these active ingredients and, thus, is the most vital by-product of Citrus processing.
+Orange waste is a valuable source of limonene, flavonoids, carotenoids, dietary fibers, soluble sugars, cellulose, hemicellulose, pectin, polyphenols, and ascorbic acid; although the flavonoids, fibers, etc. are not found in the essential oil.
+The oil extracted from this waste contains many valuable terpenes and, thus, is the most vital by-product of Citrus processing.

 Broadly speaking, most Citrus essential oils (including sweet orange oil) are used as natural food additives and preservatives in several foods and beverage products because they have been classified as ‘Generally Recognized As Safe’ (GRAS).